PyFR/PyFR/doc/src/performance_tuning.rst

 comparatively less time waiting than their peers are likely to be overloaded, whereas those which spend comparatively more time waiting are likely to be underloaded.
-This information can then be used to either explicitly re-weight the partitions and/or the per-element weights.
+This information can then be used to explicitly re-weight the partitions and/or the per-element weights.

 Scaling
 =======